codelabspro/jupiter/README.md

  }'

 ------------------------------------------------------------------------
-Step 9) Verify that DB has the record for Packages
+Step 9) Verify that DB has the record for TodoItem